james201010/ad-financial-docker-compose/README.md

 export appd_workshop_user=jrshn
 ```

-7. **Optional**: If you want to target the application to your own CSaaS Controller then edit the '/home/ec2-user/environment/adfin-docker/controller-config.yaml' file with your controller details and the user name and password for a controller login user that has the **'Account Owner'** role assigned.
-Then set the variable that points to the 'controller-config.yaml' file like the example below. (**Do this Before you run setup_workshop.sh**) - (**Only run setup_workshop.sh once**)
+7. **Required**: To target the application to your own CSaaS Controller then edit the '/home/ec2-user/environment/adfin-docker/controller-config.yaml' file with your controller details and the user name and password for a controller login user that has the **'Account Owner'** role assigned.
+Then set the variable that points to the 'controller-config.yaml' file like the example below.
+Do this **before you run** the **setup_workshop.sh**

 ```
 export appd_controller_details_file_path=/home/ec2-user/environment/adfin-docker/controller-config.yaml